Where Does It Snow In Korea? Snow In Seoul & Korea 2023

 However, snow is relatively rare outside the mountainous areas and there are often only 3-4 weeks per year where it will snow in Korean cities, and this is not constant.

 Planning to visit Korea?
-These travel essentials will help you plan your trip, get the best deals, and save you time and money on your Korean adventure.
+These travel essentials will help you plan your trip, get the best deals, and save you time and money before and during your Korean adventure.

-Staying Connected: Pre-order a Korean Sim Card or a Portable WiFi Router to collect on-arrival at Incheon Airport.
-Collection desks are open 24 hours.
+How To Stay Connected: Pre-order a Korean Sim Card or a WiFi Router to collect on-arrival at Incheon Airport (desks open 24-hours).
+Alternatively, download a Korean eSIM for you travels.

-Incheon Airport To Seoul: Take the Airport Express (AREX) to Seoul Station or a limo bus to other parts of Seoul.
-Don’t want to carry heavy suitcases?
+Incheon Airport To Seoul: Take the Airport Express (AREX) to Seoul Station or a Limo Bus across Seoul.
 Book an Incheon Airport Private Transfer and relax to or from the airport.

 Where To See Snow In Seoul